rantonels/rantonels.github.io/_posts/2017-05-05-critical-dimension.md

 {% include image.html name="stringharmonics.jpg" caption="Just like actual vibrating strings, string theory strings have harmonics which are integer multiples of the fundamental." %}

-So a string is almost exactly like an actual guitar strings and has infinite oscillation modes, or harmonics, or overtones. *Each* one of them is a harmonic oscillator, which in the quantum version has energy levels
+So a string is almost exactly like an actual guitar strings and has infinite oscillation modes, or harmonics, or overtones. **Each one** of them is a harmonic oscillator, which in the quantum version has energy levels

 $$ E_n = \omega \left( \frac{1}{2} + n \right) $$

 Right?
-So the \\(Z\\) of one oscillator is
+So the \\(Z\\) of one quantum harmonic oscillator is

 $$Z_{QHO} = \sum_{n=0}^\infty e^{i E_n t} = e^{\frac{i}{2}\omega t} \sum_{n=0}^\infty e^{i n \omega t} = \frac{e^{\frac{i}{2} \omega t}}{1 - e^{i\omega t}}$$

-If you're *that* kind of person, you'll have immediately noticed I just summed a geometric series with ratio \\(\|r\| = 1\\), which actually doesn't converge.
-Let's rip off the bandaid right now: the \\(Z\\)s *almost never* converge in a Lorentzian (i.e. spacetime) theory.
-We physicists say they are "oscillatory" because we sum a bunch of \\(exp(ix)\\) factors, and then handwave that they somehow magically cancel, but this is a **cheap lie** - we just mean they don't converge.
+The geometric series I just summed appears to have ratio \\(\|r\| = 1\\), which means it actually does not converge.
+Let's rip off the bandaid right now: the \\(Z\\)s, defined naively as we did, *almost never* converge in a Lorentzian (i.e. spacetime) theory.
+Often we physicists say they are "oscillatory" because we sum a bunch of \\(exp(ix)\\) factors, and then handwave that they somehow magically cancel, but this is a **cheap lie** - we just mean they don't converge.
 This is true not just in string theory but in all of quantum field theory, or standard quantum mechanics, or even the lowly quantum harmonic oscillator.

 How can we move forward?
-The solution we have come up with is to make time a complex variable.
+The correct way to do it (and to word it) with is to make time a complex variable.
 By giving it an imaginary part, these \\(Z\\)s are made to converge.
-Not only: when you compute observable quantities from this, and then take \\(t\\) back to the real axis, you recover sensible answers (which match experiment when possible).
-So, this is not a trick; this prescription is our *definition* of what it means to have a quantum theory in spacetime.
+Not only: when you compute directly observable quantities from this, and then take \\(t\\) back to the real axis, you recover sensible answers (which match experiment when possible).
+So, this is not a trick; this prescription is our **definition** of what it means to have a quantum theory in spacetime.

 tl;dr: don't worry, assume \\(t\\) is complex and in the upper half-plane \\(\Im t > 0 \\).